browserengineering/book/book/scripts.md

              if selector.matches(node)]
 ```

-Finally we need to return those nodes back to JavaScript, and you
+Finally we need to return those nodes back to JavaScript.
+You might
-might think of doing something like this:
+try something like this:

 ``` {.python expected=False}
 def querySelectorAll(self, selector_text):